 Cocoa Power in Action: House Cleaning Turned Fun

-One of the many great benefits of chocolate to which I can attest is that it helps to improve mood and reduce stress.
-I recently experienced this quite by accident while cleaning the house.
-I hate dusting and vacuuming but I hate dust and carpet filled with lint/food/dirt/mysteries even more, so that is why cleaning the house is an unpleasant chore I nevertheless feel compelled to do.
-After dusting all rooms and windows, I took a break to finally eat a late afternoon lunch and afterwards treated myself to an entire sea salt and caramel chocolate bar.
-(I usually try not to eat an entire bar in one sitting, but I was cleaning the entire house that day so didn’t bat an eye about the extra sugar calories).
+One of the many great benefits of chocolate is that it helps improve mood and reduce stress.
+I’ve experienced this quite by accident multiple times, including once while cleaning the house.
+I hate dusting and vacuuming but I hate dust and carpet filled with lint/food/dirt/mysteries even more, so that’s why cleaning the house is an unpleasant chore I nevertheless feel compelled to do (other moms I see you).
+After dusting all rooms and windows during this one occasion, I took a break to finally eat a late afternoon lunch and afterwards treated myself to an entire sea salt and caramel chocolate bar.
+(I usually try not to eat an entire bar in one sitting, but I was cleaning the entire house that day so didn’t bat an eye about the extra sugar calories…my mathematical POV: entire house = entire bar).

 For Further Reading